ccarrero-sf/cortex_agents_rbac/README.md

 ![image](img/2_run_on_container.png)

-you can run the entire Notebook and check each of the cells.
-This is the explanation for Unstructured Data section.
+You can run the entire Notebook and check each of the cells.
+This is the explanation for the Unstructured Data section.

 Thanks to the GIT integration done in the previous step, the PDF and IMAGE files that we are going to be using have already been copied into your Snowflake account.
-We are using two sets of documents, one for bikes and other for skis and images for both.
+We are using two sets of documents, one for bikes and another for skis, and images for both.

 Check the content of the directory with documents (PDF and JPEG).
 Note that this is an internal staging area but it could also be an external S3 location, so there is no need to actually copy the PDFs into Snowflake.